DontTalkJustTravel

 Dominican Republic Island Legends & Folklore: Myths, Spirits & Stories Still Told Today

-The Dominican Republic has beaches, nightlife, and adventure—but underneath all of that is storytelling.
+The DR has beaches, nightlife, and adventure—but underneath all of that is storytelling.
 Long before resorts and excursions, legends explained the mountains, the forests, the sea, and the things people couldn’t control.

 If you hear one legend in the DR, it’s this one.